Commentary on Acts of the Apostles Chapters 1-5

 12 And when Peter saw it, he answered unto the people, Ye men of Israel, why marvel ye at this man? or why fasten ye your eyes on us, as though by our own power or godliness we had made him to walk?

-[Peter does not want to take the credit ... to his credit.]
+[Peter does not try to take the credit, which is to his credit.]

 13 The God of Abraham, and of Isaac, and of Jacob, the God of our fathers, hath glorified his Servant Jesus; whom ye delivered up, and denied before the face of Pilate, when he had determined to release him.